mthorin/cs260-startup/README.md

 ## Service deliverable

-- **Node.js/Express HTTP service**
+- **Node.js/Express HTTP service** ✅
-- **Static middleware for frontend**
+- **Static middleware for frontend** ✅
 - **Calls to third party endpoints** - Displays quotes on the login page.
-- **Backend service endpoints** - Placeholders for login that stores the current user on the server.
-Endpoints for taking your turn.
+- **Backend service endpoints** - Placeholders for login, retrieving current games and game state from the database, and updating the game state at the end of a turn.
-- **Frontend calls service endpoints** - Fetch used to pull game info from the server.
+- **Frontend calls service endpoints** ✅